edubart/lpegrex/README.md

     * `tofalse` Substitute captures by `false`.
     * `toemptytable` Substitute captures by `{}`.
     * `tonumber` Substitute a string capture by its corresponding number.
+    * `tochar` Substitute a numeric code capture by its corresponding character byte.
-    * `tochar` Substitute a numeric code capture by its corresponding UTF-8 character.
+    * `toutf8char` Substitute a numeric code capture by its corresponding UTF-8 byte sequence.
     * `foldleft` Fold tables to the left (use only with `~>`).
     * `foldright` Fold tables to the right (use only with `->`).
     * `rfoldleft` Fold tables to the left in reverse order (use only with `->`).